nmaffe/icelearning/README.md

 * The trained model ```saved_model/ICELEARNING_net.pth``` is loaded.
 * The GRIP dataset is loaded (note: 3M+ images).
 * Inference loop.
 * Final dataset saved is saved as ```dataset/test/inference_on_GRIP_samples.csv```.
-This dataset will contain the model probabilities and predictions for each particle in the GRIP dataset.
+This dataset will contain the model probabilities and predictions for each particle in the GRIP dataset, as well as the 64d-embeddings of the resnet FC layer.

 ## Citation
 If you find this code helpful, please cite as below: